§ 11-110. Distribution of common profits and expenses

 (b)(1)(i) Funds for the payment of current common expenses and for the creation of reserves for the payment of future common expenses shall be obtained by assessments against the unit owners in proportion to their percentage interests in common expenses and common profits.

-(ii) The board of directors of a condominium in Prince George's County or Montgomery County has the authority to increase the assessment levied to cover the reserve funding amount required under § 11-109.4 of this title, notwithstanding any provision of the declaration, articles of incorporation, or bylaws restricting assessment increases or capping the assessment that may be levied in a fiscal year.
+(ii) The board of directors of a residential condominium has the authority to increase the assessment levied to cover the reserve funding amount required under § 11-109.4 of this title, notwithstanding any provision of the declaration, articles of incorporation, or bylaws restricting assessment increases or capping the assessment that may be levied in a fiscal year.

 (c) A unit owner shall be liable for all assessments, or installments thereof, coming due while he is the owner of a unit.
 In a voluntary grant the grantee shall be jointly and severally liable with the grantor for all unpaid assessments against the grantor for his share of the common expenses up to the time of the voluntary grant for which a statement of lien is recorded, without prejudice to the rights of the grantee to recover from the grantor the amounts paid by the grantee for such assessments.
 Liability for assessments may not be avoided by waiver of the use or enjoyment of any common element or by abandonment of the unit for which the assessments are made.